sarjis-abdullah/restaurant-pos-api/README.md

 `3.
 Mysql: ^8.0`

+To run locally (recommended):

+`1. docker-compose build` (for the first time it will take some time to install everything.)

+`2. docker-compose up -d` (everytime before run this project should execute this command)

+`docker-compose build --no-cache` (this command will remove existing docker setup and create new instance)

 To setup locally:

 `create a .env file in project root directory`

 `copy and paste everything from .env.example to .env`

+`docker-compose exec app bash`

 `composer install`

 `php artisan config:clear`

-To run locally:

-`docker-compose up` (for the first time it will take some time to install everything.)

 To run migrations:

 `1. docker-compose exec app bash`

 `2. php artisan migrate`

 To run unit test: